Dear MendMeShop,

 There are always some risks associated with any surgery, which include but are not limited to possible anesthesia reactions, thrombophlebitis (blood clots) infection, allergic reaction to medications, nonunion of the bones, loosening of the new parts, and damage to surrounding nerves or blood vessels.
 However, modern techniques have significantly minimized the occurrence of these problems.

-Most of these surgeries will require rehabilitation utilizing the conservative treatments.
-Ultrasound (except in instances where metal parts have been implanted in your knee) and other therapies can sometimes begin soon after surgery with permission from your doctor.
+Most of these surgeries will require rehabilitation utilizing conservative treatments.
+Rest and the application of a Cold Compress or Ice Pack can begin soon after surgery once the incision has healed up to quickly address post surgical inflammation.
 Your surgeon should provide a treatment plan to help you regain normal use as soon as possible.
 Healing and recovery time really depend on the degree of damage done to your knee, the type of surgery, your age, pre-injury level of function and your rehabilitation.

 Arthroscopic Surgery